for creating connection after abortion

 10:00 a.m. – 6:00 p.m.

 $35 Early Bird (registered by March 15th) / $45 Regular / + a few Pay-What-You-Can spots (please, contact us).
+No one will turned away for lack of funds.
 Breakfast and lunch, all activities and materials, and all taxes are included.

 Bring: yourself, a yoga mat, good walking shoes or boots, and a small altar item.